Hello and welcome to Midge’s Stitches! I’m Midge Flinn and I’m a long arm quilter living in the St. Louis, Missouri area.

 As a result, I am pleased to offer you several Long Arm quilting services to finish your pieced treasure.
 The services I offer include:

 Are you ready to have your quilt top quilted?
 Do you have questions on what steps to take to get your top ready for quilting?
 To make the entire quilting process a success, click here to download my client prep sheet.
 This easy step-by-step document explains everything you need to know to get it ready!
+If you'd like a checklist to help you along, click here.

 Quilts and the art of quilting are a treasure to us all.
 I wish to thank you in advance for trusting your heritage and your craft to me.
 It is an honor to work with you to preserve the memories.
-If you have additional comments or questions, send me an email or call—I’m always ready to help!
+If you have additional comments or questions, send me an email, text, or call—I’m always ready to help!

 Midge Flinn